100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 type: blog
 ---

-In this post, we will create a user interface in React for authentication (Signup and Login).
-Components will not performa any actions.
+We will create a user interface in React for authentication (Signup and Login views).
+Components will not performa any actions (they won't be communicating with backend, yet).
 We will use code from previous post: [Starting SaaS with Django and React](/tutorial/django-react-boilerplate-saas) (code with tag [v1](https://github.com/saasitive/django-react-boilerplate/tree/v1)).
 In the next posts we will create an authentication in [Django backend](/tutorial/token-based-authentication-django-rest-framework-djoser) and [in React frontend](/tutorial/react-token-based-authentication-django).

 What will we do in this post:

-- First create React components (Home, Signup, Login, Dashboard).
+- Create React components (Home, Signup, Login, Dashboard).
-- Create React routing with `react-router-dom` package.
+- Add routing with `react-router-dom` package between views.

-In this tutorial we will use [`bootstrap`](https://getbootstrap.com/) with [`react-bootstrap`](https://react-bootstrap.github.io/) package to build frontend user internaface.
-If you would like to see post hto to use React with other than `bootstrap` packages, please let me know by filling the [form](https://forms.gle/rgAG9gkhUEH2wUVt5).
+In this tutorial we will use [`bootstrap`](https://getbootstrap.com/) with [`react-bootstrap`](https://react-bootstrap.github.io/) package to build frontend user interface.
+If you would like to see post how to use React with other than `bootstrap` packages, please let me know by filling the [form](https://forms.gle/rgAG9gkhUEH2wUVt5).
 Other packages can be: [Material](https://material-ui.com/), [Ant](https://ant.design/docs/react/introduce), [Bulma](https://bulma.io/), or [Tailwind](https://tailwindcss.com/).

 ## Add React Components

-Please open a new terminal window and navigate to `frontend` directory.
+Please open a new terminal window and navigate to the `frontend` directory.
 Then, please run the development server:

 ```bash
 npm start